cksapp/Datto-DBPool_PSWrapper/docs/index.md

 [![profile_Settings]][profile_Settings]
 [profile_Settings]: ./assets/APIKey/profile_Settings.png

-You will want to store this in a secure location, such as a password manager or other secret store.
+You may want to store this in a secure location, such as a password manager or other secret store.

 [![personal_ApiKey]][personal_ApiKey]
 [personal_ApiKey]: ./assets/APIKey/personal_ApiKey.png